Wingertshellicus: Taxonomy

 Wingertshellicus backesi was originally described in 2001 from specimens that were exposed on their belly (or ventrally), and was tentatively identified as a crustaceanomorph at that time.
 Two years later, Devonohexapodus bocksbergensis was erected based on a specimen on its side (or laterally) from the same stratum.
 At first sight, it seems that the ventrally exposed specimens only have small and slender appendages, while the laterally exposed has three pairs of long and stout legs, hence the description of the latter as a new species of hexapod (a subphylum of arthropod compose of insects and close-related taxa).
 The lateral specimen were interpreted as a marine stem-hexapod originated just before the split of entognathan and true insect (Ectognatha) lineages, suggest the origin of the definitive six-legged thorax evolved before the terrestrialization of hexapod ancestors.
 The initial diagnoses of the lateral specimen, particularly the three pairs of legs, seemed to substantiate tentative finds based on genetic and ontogenetic studies that insects have a different crustacean ancestry than other land arthropods such as spiders and centipedes.

 However, detailed redescription in 2009 showed that the vertrally and laterally exposed specimen share the same tagmosis (only head and trunk), long and slender antennas, two large eyes on stalks, the same number, make up and attachment of the head appendages, the same number of segments in the abdomen, small abdominal appendages and two tail flukes at the rear.
 In the Hunsrück Slate soft parts are preserved in pyrite and may represent the infill of the original cuticle.
 In other species the thickness of the appendages turns out to be highly variable dependent upon the orientation with respect to the bedding plain.
 So the apparent differences in the thickness of the appendages occurred between the ventral and lateral specimens does not necessarily indicate taxonomic difference.
 As the result, Devonohexapodus turns out to be a synonym of Wingertshellicus, the validity as an indication for early hexapod evolution by the lateral specimen was eventually flawed, since the 6 legs were revealed to be cephalic instead of thoraxic, and other supposed hexapod like-characters (e.g. posterior gonopods, cerci) turns out to be either mis- or overinterpretation as well.
-Due to the lack of mandibles and other taxonomic definitive characters, Wingertshellicus is not even assignable to Mandibulata (a clade compose of myriapod, crustacean and hexapod) nor any known arthropod subgroups.
+Due to the lack of mandibles and other taxonomic definitive characters, Wingertshellicus is not even assignable to Mandibulata (a clade composed of myriapods, crustaceans and hexapods) nor any known arthropod subgroups.